 Ready for something awesome to come off the grill?
-This easy and quick grilled shrimp would be that dish.
+This shrimp on the barbie is an easy and quick grilled shrimp recipe for summer.

 I’m sorry, but I did grow up in the era of Crocodile Dundee.
 I really can’t think or talk about shrimp without hearing Paul Hogan’s voice yapping about a barbecue.
 What can I say?
 I’m a child of the 80’s.